Skip to Main Content

 • Most digital thermometers can be cleaned using soap and water.

 • You can also use rubbing alcohol (70% isopropyl alcohol) to wipe off the surface.
-Then rinse off water.
+Then rinse off with water.

 • Do not boil or soak the thermometer in water.
 Do not clean thermometers in the dishwasher.